aduffeck/has_alter_ego/README.md

     Car.new.schizophrenic?
     => false

-    # schizophrenia_state tells whether an object has been overridden
-    # "modified" objects will no longer inherit changes to the seed data
+The method *schizophrenia_state* tells whether an object has been overridden. "modified" objects will no longer inherit changes to the seed data.

     @car.schizophrenia_state
     => "default"